Sharp operator-norm asymptotics for thin elastic plates with rapidly oscillating periodic properties: Introduction

-In the present work we tackle a problem where the above kind of uniform estimates need to be controlled with respect to an additional length-scale parameter, which represents one of the overall dimensions of the medium, namely the thickness of a thin plate.
-The presence of a small parameter in the thin-plate context introduces geometric anisotropy into the problem, which requires simultaneous error analysis of in-plane and out-of-plane components of the solution field.
+The presence of a small parameter in the thin-plate context introduces a geometric anisotropy into the problem, which requires simultaneous error analysis of in-plane and out-of-plane components of the solution field.
 This leads to the presence of non-trivial invariant subspaces in the asymptotically equivalent problem obtained in the course of the analysis, yielding an asymptotic decomposition of the spectrum of the original problem into several distinct components.
-There are two such components in the case of a plate: they are responsible for different modes of wave propagation, for plate sizes where the notion of wave propagation (rather than vibration) is meaningful.
-The information about the values of the quasimomentum for which such propagating modes can be found allows one to draw conclusions about the corresponding wavelengths, and the asymptotics for the corresponding density of states function allows one to evaluate the energy contribution of the associated propagating modes to an arbitrary wave-packet.
+There are two such components in the case of a plate: they are responsible for different modes of wave propagation (for plate sizes large enough so the notion of wave propagation is meaningful.)
+The information about the values of the quasimomentum for which such propagating modes can be identified allows one to draw conclusions about the corresponding wavelengths (as, roughly, the inverses of the quasimomenta).
+This, in turn, provides asymptotics for the corresponding density of states (for a definition thereof, see {\it e.g.} \cite[Section XIII.16]{ReedSimon}) and hence allows one to evaluate the energy contribution of the associated propagating modes to an arbitrary wave packet.